atxrenegade/milestone_blog_post/jsBlogPost.md

 ## Deeper Exploration

 Whew.
 That was a lot to cover.
 If you are still here and want to explore these topic further I have two personal favorites I would like to share here, one specifically for in-depth exploration and another for the full breadth of web development and javascript topics.
 The first resource as I have already mentioned above is the "You Don't Know JS" series by Kyle Simpson, now into it's second edition.
 These books can be purchased in hardcover on Amazon.com, or digested for free electronically directly from the github repo: https://github.com/getify/You-Dont-Know-JS.
 While the majority of the material covered in this blog post was based on "Scopes and Closure", other titles include: "Async and Performance", "Es6 & Beyond", "This and Object Prototypes", "Types and Grammar", and more.
 Alternatively if video instruction is more your learning style Kyle has some notable intermediate and advanced JS classes at https://frontendmasters.com.
-The second resource is a github repo titled '33 Things Every Developer Should Know'.
-XXX add link here XXX It is a thorough list of articles and video resources for exploring everything from to
+The second resource is a github repo titled <a href='https://github.com/leonardomso/33-js-concepts'>'33 Concepts Every Developer Should Know'.</a> It is a thorough list of articles and video resources for exploring everything from to

 Good luck on your journey.
 I hope I was able to clarify some of these topics for you.
 If you found this blog post helpful please like it, or share it with other developers you think could benefit, and follow me on Dev.to or check out my online portfolio at http://www.harleighabel.com